Zhenrui Chi

-Zhenrui "Newman" Chi (池振睿 (Chí Zhèn Ruì); born 28 March 2009) is a Chinese racing driver who last competed under the Italian flag in the Italian F4 Championship and the GB3 Championship for Prema Racing and Hillspeed.
+Zhenrui "Newman" Chi (池振睿 (Chí Zhèn Ruì); born 28 March 2009) is a Chinese racing driver who last competed under the Italian flag in the Formula Regional European Championship for MP Motorsport as part of the AMF1 Driver Development Programme.

+Chi is a race winner in the Italian F4 Championship for Prema Racing, finishing fifth in 2025.

 Career

-Karting
+Karting (2014–2023)

 Chi began karting at the age of five, initially racing in China before moving to Europe in 2019.
 Internationally, Chi most notably finished third in the 2021 Trofeo Delle Industrie, and second in the 2022 WSK Champions Cup, both in OK-J.

-Formula 4
+Formula 4 (2024–2025)

+2024

 Chi was initially slated to make his single-seater debut in the 2024 Formula 4 UAE Championship, but instead opted to test F4 machinery for much of the year, before eventually making his single-seater debut with Prema Racing in the inaugural season of Formula Trophy UAE.
 In the three-round season, Chi finished third on his debut at Dubai, before ending the season with a second-place finish in race one at Yas Marina and a pole position in race two on his way to fifth in points.

+2025

 Staying with Prema Racing for 2025, Chi drove with them for the inaugural season of the F4 Middle East Championship, along with a dual programme in both the Italian F4 and E4 Championships.
-In the former, Chi finished fifth in the season-opening race at Yas Marina, which turned out to be his season-best result, matching it at Dubai and the third Yas Marina round on his way to ninth in the overall standings and runner-up in the rookies'.
+In the former, he finished fifth in the season-opening race at Yas Marina, which turned out to be his season-best result, matching it at Dubai and the third Yas Marina round on his way to ninth in the overall standings and runner-up in the rookies'.